These Red Wine Chocolate Brownies with Toasted Walnuts are simply amazing; the wine adds a subtle but delicious difference!

 I was on a mission of mercy I tell you…but without enough time.
 So…don’t hate me but I used a packaged mix for her comfort food gift.
 Yes I did!
 I’ve shared the original recipe I normally use but if you’re in a pinch too?
 These were still amazing.

-I buy a large box of Ghirardelli Triple Chocolate Brownie Mix (bittersweet, semi-sweet and milk chocolate chips) from Costco since it’s great to have on hand when kiddos come visit; whether planned or spur of the moment.
+The only brownie mix I’ve ever used that passes muster is made by Ghirardelli and I like to buy of the large box of Ghirardelli Triple Chocolate Brownie Mix (bittersweet, semi-sweet and milk chocolate chips).
+I have also found a large box at Costco since it’s great to have on hand when kiddos come visit; there are three separate packages in one box.
 As far as prepared mixes go, these are the best in my book.

 I saw that box in the cupboard as I was rushing like a crazy woman and decided to try it for grins…and honestly I’m still smiling.
 Making a couple of easy additions and adding that scrumptious chocolate wine ganache to the top made these pre-mixed brownies pretty spectacular.
 I did not share that with my friend (um, though she reads my blog, so now I’m busted) and she loved them.